 Some of the Congolese were also selected to lead the harvesters, they were called the Force Publique.
 A gendarme selected to use enforcement to their own people.
 Many of the Force Publique behaved horribly during the plantations.
 Whipping people who worked poorly, oftently abusing their power for rape and violence.

-The punishment harshest of all was the act of cutting off the hands and feet.
+The punishment harshest of all was the act of cutting off hands and feet.
 Every harvester had to reach a certain quota.
 When they didn’t meet that quota, they were perceived as “unable to work”.
 They had no workable hands thus they had to cut them off.
 Many were also killed later on.
-There are immense amount of pictures on this indescrible horrible punishment.
+There are immense amount of pictures on this horrible punishment.
 Alice Seeley Harris one of the most incredible photographers in history, took many pictures to give exposure to the notorious acts by Leopold II and his elitary group of officers.

-But when Leopold II came to power in 1865, this perspective changed.
+Though when Leopold II came to power in 1865, this perspective changed.
 He needed his own colony, not a Belgian colony, but his own project.
 Leopold II attempted to colonise the heart of Africa numerous times.
 Only failing to take over the region.
 Congo was never properly mapped, So it was difficult to see what was located there.
 What resources, what cultures etc. Thus he initiated the Conférence géographique de Bruxelles on 12 September 1876.
 In the conference they established the front organisation, Association Internationale Africaine.
 Professional explorers were invited to talk about the process of civilising Africa.

 Henry Morton Stanley was one of those explorers.
 Henry Morton Stanley was an American journalist and explorer born in Denbigh Wales.
 He is of interest, considering his experience in exploring the continent.
 Having been to Africa numerous times and even thought of having been to the Congo River before, he was the ideal figure for Leopold II.
 He was in Congo from 1879 to 1884.
 Trying to convince the other superpowers like the USA, France, the UK, Austria-Hungary etc. to allow Leopold II to own the region.
 He, after frequent campaigns, started lobbying and creating claims for the territory.
 After procclaiming Congo in hands of Leopold II during the Berlin Conference in 1884–1885, he continued initiating operations to the Congo and founded the Association internationale du Congo.
 Hereby many territories came in hands of Leopold II.

 Leopold II appointed elitary officers to lead the Force Publique.
 They each got a ground to work on.
 There was a sense of anarcho capitalism.
-An extreme form of capitalism were the each of the elites got full control over a territory and even its people.
+An extreme form of capitalism where each of the elites got full control over a territory and even its people.
 Hence why it was common for the officers to abuse their power and abuse the harvesters.
 Leopold II also never even acknowledged the harsh treatments and even condoning it.

 The global powers did react to the allegations against Leopold II.
-Many pictures, like we mentioned earlier of for example Alice Seeley Harris, became very infamous.
+Many pictures, like we mentioned earlier of Alice Seeley Harris, became very infamous.
 Hence why it was crucial for a conference to happen.
 On November 15, 1908, Leopold II was no longer allowed to solely rule over the colony with his regime.
 He thus was obligated to hand over the Congo to the government.
 The Congo became no longer a monarch possession but a governmental possession, from Congo Freestate to Belgian Congo.
 Although this transfer improved the conditions in the Congo, the whole system was still paternalistic.